 This image shows the localization of the MyosinX protein (green) to the tips of filopodia (finger-like structures shown in red) from Richard Cheney’s lab.
 This protein helps to transport cargos to the tips of filopodia which are critical for cells to sense their local environment.
 These structures may also be involved in transmitting viruses from cell-to-cell under certain circumstances.

-This image illustrates a novel microfabrication technology from the Allbritton lab where cells can be grow on the tops of 3D structures that can later be released using a laser and collected.
+This image illustrates a novel microfabrication technology from the Allbritton lab where cells can be grown on the tops of 3D structures that can later be released using a laser and collected.
 This allows up to 50,000 cells to screened, while growing in their normal geometry, in a single experiment for properties such as morphology, expression of molecular markers or cell behavior.